brakmic/HDA_with_Cpp/README.md

 My build system of choice is [Meson](https://mesonbuild.com/), because `Makefiles` are hard to maintain and I simply don't want to learn how to use `CMake`.
 Life is too short for user-hostile software.

-There is a small bash script, `buildall.sh`, available that:
+There are two scripts, `buildall.sh` (macOS/Linux) and `buildall.ps1` (Windows).
+With these two the following steps will be executed:

-* Configures Meson build environment
+* Configure Meson build environment
-* Converts Drogon's CSP files into C++ source files and puts them into the `views` directory
+* Convert Drogon's CSP files into C++ source files and puts them into the `views` directory
-* Compiles the application and puts the binary into `builddir`
+* Compile the application and put the binary into `builddir`

 A C++20 compiler is needed.
 I'm using GNU C++ v12.1.0.